NAHSRobotics-Team5667/2019-Digital-Eagles-Course-Plan/09_Standard-Practices/README.md

 You always want to define the object you are creating when naming classes.
 If you are creating a `Subsystem`, make it obvious that the class is a `Subsystem` by adding "Subsystem" at the end of the class name.
 Same thing with `Commands`.

 For example, the DriveTrain Subsystem should be named `DriveTrainSubsystem` and its command should be named `DriveTrainCommand`.
-By naming our classes like so, we can not only explicitly distinguish between `Subsystems`, `Commands`, and java classes.
-Most importantly, however, is the fact that if an error arises, we can tell whether it came from the `Command` or `Subsystem` code of the mechanism.
+By naming our classes like so, we can not only explicitly distinguish between `Subsystems`, `Commands`, and java classes, but also if an error arises, we can tell whether it came from the `Command` or `Subsystem` code of the mechanism.

 ## Documentation